Phonological Awareness for Literacy

-Theoretical foundations

-Adapted from Auditory Discrimination in Depth (Lindamood & Lindamood, 1975), which is now known as the Lindamood Phoneme Sequencing (LiPS) Program.

 Intervention description

-The PAL introduces identification, segmentation, blending and manipulation of speech sounds in syllables.
-It does not encourage reading using the whole-word approach instead teaching children to break written words up into individual graphemes and matching letters with their corresponding phonemes before reassembling the phonemes back into words to read.
+The PAL introduces identification, segmentation, blending, and manipulation of speech sounds in syllables.
+It does not encourage reading using the whole-word approach, but instead teaches children to break written words up into individual graphemes and match letters with their corresponding phonemes before reassembling the phonemes back into words to read.

+The manual, colored blocks, letter tiles, record sheets, a file or folder, and suitable reinforcement (stickers, stamps etc.) are required materials.
+Therapy should be delivered by a suitably qualified speech therapist.

 Key skills taught

-Developing an awareness of linguistic terms: Checks child's understanding of literacy terminology used and teaches the child how to talk about language (metalinguistic skills).
+Developing an awareness of linguistic terms: This checks a child's understanding of literacy terminology used and teaches the child how to talk about language (metalinguistic skills).

-Sound–symbol association: Determines child's knowledge of how letters and sounds correspond, and that can be several representations of each sound.
+Sound–symbol association: Determines a child's knowledge of how letters and sounds correspond, and that there can be several representations of each sound.

-Block representation of Consonant or vowel sequences: This component facilitates the child's ability to segment words into individual phonemes through developing auditory analysis skills.
+Block representation of consonant or vowel sequences: This component facilitates the child's ability to segment words into individual phonemes through developing auditory analysis skills.
 A single block represents an individual sound, and a row of blocks represent a string of sounds; so that the number of blocks directly correlates to the number of sounds in the sequence.

 Block representation of syllables: Once the child understands that syllables consist of sounds, they then have to count the number of sounds, the order and distinguish between phonetic features.
-N.B. all block representation tasks deal only with non-words; this is to prevent the child from using pre-learned spelling patterns to respond to the tasks.
+N.b. all block representation tasks deal only with non-words; this is to prevent the child from using pre-learned spelling patterns to respond to the tasks.

 Reading and spelling non-words: This builds on previously learnt skills by using block representation to read and spell non-words.
 The child is encouraged to employ metalinguistic knowledge to describe changes.

-Reading and spelling real words: Children learn to transfer the aforementioned foundation skills to simple/regular real words, which do not require specific spelling rules.
+Reading and spelling real words: Children learn to transfer the aforementioned foundation skills to simple or regular real words, which do not require specific spelling rules.